 Links between the interplay of stress and the gut microbiome have shown that bacteria may respond to stress signals from hormones known as catecholamines within the body, which then directly affect the growth and virulence of the pathogenic bacteria.
 By tipping the balance toward negative bacteria, these changes may lead to gut dysbiosis in the microbiome.

 Other complex physiological changes in the gastrointestinal tract a result of stress can lead to changes in different functions that affect bowel movements, gastric secretions, gut motility (the stretching and contraction of the muscles that move food along the digestive tract), mucosal permeability and barrier function, visceral sensitivity and mucosal blood flow.
 These changes can highly influence the development of gastrointestinal disorders, including inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), gastrointestinal reflux disease (GERD), ulcers as well as food sensitivities.

 All this aside, the direct effects of chronic stress on energy levels and immunity are omnipresent.
-With the hormonal changes as a result of long term stress leading to imbalances of healthy, immune boosting bacteria in the microbiome, the ability of the immune response is weakened.
+With the hormonal changes as a result of long term stress leading to imbalances of healthy, immune boosting bacteria in the gut microbiota, the ability of the immune response is weakened.
 In fact, there is scientific evidence indicating the people who experience psychological stress are more prone to developing colds and other infections as compared to other less-stressed peers.
 The overburden of stress may also affect how easily we are able to absorb and break down the necessary nutrients required for optimal energy.